deweatherman/RadEst/README.md

 ## Acknowledgement

 This work was kicked off in the context of a project of EUMETSAT's Ocean and Sea Ice [OSISAF](https://osi-saf.eumetsat.int/) and we highly apprecieate their support.
 Many thanks for the support of the NWPSAF Helpdesk, in particular James Hocking for his responses on the use and settings of RTTOV.
-Finally but also mainly to Maximilian Maahn for allowing the open source community to benefit and contribute to his pyOpEst tool.
+Finally but also mainly to Maximilian Maahn for allowing the open source community to benefit and contribute to his PyOptimalEstimation tool.

 ## Citation and Contribution